-2. Does ASU's Edson College of Nursing and Health Innovation have a Post-Master's DNP Program?
+4. Does ASU's Edson College of Nursing and Health Innovation have a post-master's DNP Program?

-3. May I use graduate courses I have taken prior to being admitted to the Graduate college?
+5. May I use graduate courses I have taken prior to being admitted to the Graduate College?

 This varies based on each program and on full-time or part-time attendance.
 Please see the webpages for each degree program for more information.

-Coursework for the MS Nursing and DNP degree programs, as well as the graduate nursing certificate programs, are conducted in a hybrid-online format (Note: the Master of Healthcare Innovation and Clinical Research Management programs are fully online).
+Coursework for the DNP programs are conducted in a hybrid-online format.
 Several different modalities are used to enhance the student’s learning, including multimedia presentations, asynchronous discussion boards and live chats.
 Travel to campus is required 2 – 3 times per semester (depending on the courses being taught).

 No, but you may check this web site to find one: http://www.allnursingschools.com.

-7. Is there a clinical or practicum component to the graduate programs?
+10. Is there a clinical or practicum component included in the graduate nursing programs?

-Full-time and part-time options are available in the MS Nursing, MS Clinical Research Management, Master of Healthcare Innovation (MHI) and DNP programs (for both post-baccalaureate and post-Masters entry points).
+Full-time and part-time options are available.
 See the individual programs for more information on the academic plans for each or contact us for more information.